PrestaShop/docs/src/content/1.7/project/maintainers-guide/releasing-prestashop/create-build.md

 * **Make sure your branch is up-to-date with upstream.** Especially if you already had a local clone of the repository.

-* **Create a local branch for you work.** Keep it!
+* **Create a local branch for your work.** Keep it!
 You will need to go back to it later.

 ## 3. Merge any not-yet published security fixes